Some new cases of Zilber-Pink in $Y(1)^3$: Abstract

 \section{Abstract}

 We prove the Zilber--Pink conjecture for curves in $Y(1)^3$ that intersect a modular curve in the boundary.
-We also give an unconditional result for points having few places of supersingular reduction.
-Both results are proved using the G-function method for unlikely intersections.
+We also give an unconditional result for unlikely intersection points having few places of supersingular reduction where they are close to a fixed base point.
+Both results are proved using the G-functions method for unlikely intersections.

 \quad